Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 ```

 We are now ready for the development session.
 As we want to iterate fast, we will launch
-a watch process that compile continuously compile your extension on each of your changes
+a watch process that continuously compiles your extension on each of your changes
-and will make it available in the JupyterLab frotend.
+and will make it available in the JupyterLab frontend so that you can see the changes immediately.

 ```bash
 jlpm watch
 ```

-Remember, we have not created our boileplate from the theme cookicutter, so we need to
+Remember, we have not yet created our boileplate from the theme cookicutter, so we need to
-make sure we turn the code to a theme extension with the following 2 actions.
+make sure we turn the code into a theme extension with the following two actions.

 First, replace the content of `src/index.ts` with the following content